darul75/personal-blog/posts/2015/2015-09-08_functional-programming-with-javascript.md

 Solution is to apply some functional programming recipes.

-Depending on your project , you can work with 1,2,3 developers on your team , but if we are 50, 100 again, the code begins to be very dense, unclear , many line codes ... we we need to clarify -> functional thinking
+Depending on your project , you can work with 1,2,3 developers in your team , but if we are 50, 100 again, source code will become very dense, unclear , many line codes ... we we need to clarify -> functional thinking

 ## Intro